catalexandre/4-Bit-Processor/README.md

 - T2 as SUM_OUT
 - T3 as PC_IN
 referring to their use in controlling the computer’s different components, which will be explored in greater detail in further sections of this lab report.
-The schematic found in figure 1 shows the necessary connections to construct the TSG and completes this component’s section.
+The schematic found in the following figure shows the necessary connections to construct the TSG and completes this component’s section.

-The following figure shows the wiring of the Timing Signal Generator:
 ![](TSG_wiring.png)

 ### Data Bus